rfhtorres28/ecommerce_data_analysis/Olist_Ecommerce_Analysis.md

 # E-Commerce Sales Analysis

 ### Project Overview
 Hello there!
-This project is all about the analysis of Brazilian Olist Web Ecommerce Data Set that happens during 2016-2018.
+This project is all about the analysis of Brazilian Olist Web Ecommerce Performance that happens during 2016-2018.
 I performed the analysis using Microsoft SQL Server Management Studio and Python for Data Quality assessment and Exploratory Data Analysis.
 For Data Visualization, I used Power BI and Python's Matplotlib and Seaborn Libraries.

+### Data Sources
+The CSV files are downloaded from kaggle website.
+I create a database on SQL Server and created tables for each file.

+### Tools
+* SQL Server
+* Python
+* Power BI
+* Excel

 Insights drawn from the analysis: